6 things I wish I knew before going to Venezuela

 Are you travelling from somewhere in Latin America?
 Then you can stay in Venezuela without a visa for up to 60 days.
 But if you are from Guyana, Suriname, El Salvador, Nicaragua, Honduras, Cuba, the Dominican Republic, or Haiti, then you will need to process your tourist visa in advance.

 Do you want to travel to Venezuela but are you from another country?
-You can check this website to verify if you need a visa.
+You can check the visa policy section on our website to verify if you need a visa.

 5. Is it safe to travel to Venezuela?

 It cannot be denied that this current time in Venezuela is a somewhat dangerous country and that it has high crime rates, but each tourist has and has had a different experience.
 It is also true that citizens themselves breathe an air of constant paranoia, thinking that something bad is going to happen to them.
 This is because many have had bad experiences and to whom nothing has happened; they only can warn you by asking you to pay attention because it is true, there are also many good Venezuelans.

 However, there are a few things you should take into account:

 • As I always say, you should use common sense and avoid putting yourself in certain situations.
 For example, avoid walking around Caracas Venezuela, at night.
 Try to ask someone to point you to the more or less safe areas, or you can even ask the staff of the hotel in the neighbourhood where you are staying.
 Avoid venturing without knowing!

 • Stop walking the streets with a huge map to avoid being exposed as a foreigner.
 Show confidence in your steps, even if you don't know where you are going.
 If you need to see a map more clearly, enter a store and, if possible, try to study your route before leaving the hotel.